ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. System validates that the user has a role or Registration Officer or Supervisor.

 **OTP based login**

+If the client machine is online and is mapped with the supervisor, then the system allows supervisor to login with the OTP-based login.
+The system allows supervisor to enter their username and authenticate himself or herself with OTP.

 1. Allows the user to enter their username and submit.
 1. Validates that the username belongs to an on-boarded Registration Officer or Supervisor on that client.